Teacher photo

 Study with me

-My teaching arises from a Deep Ecology worldview, shaped by years of integrating Zen, Sāṃkhya Yoga, and Tantra into a living, embodied practice.
+My practice arises from a Deep Ecology worldview, shaped by years of integrating Zen, Kitchen Medicine and Movement into a living, embodied practice.
+My pedagogy centers trauma resilience and recovery, approached through an ecological understanding of the interconnection of life.

 Current influences